 This advanced fee scam requires upfront payment, whether that be to register, get instructions or set up a website, for example.
-If the scheme is to assemble goods, for instance, then the fraudsters will find faults with the work and not pay up.
-Many of these scams are pyramid selling schemes where the only money to be made is by selling the scheme onto others.
+If the scheme is to assemble goods, then the fraudsters will find faults with the work and not pay up.
+Many of these scams are pyramid selling schemes where the only money to be made is selling the scheme to others.

 This type of advance fee scam takes place when a company approves a fast loan from an applicant, typically in response to an advert or website, without any checking.
-A fee will be payable for ‘insurance’, for example, and once that fee is paid by the victim, they never hear from the scammers again.
+A fee will be payable for ‘insurance’, for example, and once the victim pays that fee, they never hear from the scammers again.